Yomi0/exercises/README.md

-# exercises
-starting out with programming logic and design - exercises
+exercises from the book, starting out with programming logic and design